 Left: Factory fresh Microsoft Wireless Mouse 5000.
 Right: Disgusting original after years of usage

 Although the mouse worked well initially, occasionally the scroll wheel stops working, is slow, only works in one direction, or is jerky.
-Part of the cause of the scrolling problem is animal hair from my loving cat, Raison.
+Part of the cause of the scrolling problem is animal hair from my loving cat, Raisin.
 She sleeps in a cardboard lid on my desk to be near enough for petting between paragraphs.

 A close inspection of the mouse’s scroll wheel reveals it is clogged by more than just hair and, regardless, that the rubber surface is eroding as well.

 Filthy mouse scroll wheel.
 Gross!
 Disinfect it immediately.